Agicon-Frederik/Company-Portfolio/readme.md

 # Company Portfolio template

-This is an open-source Portfolio website template built using TypeScript, Vite, Tailwind CSS, and Supabase as the backend database.
+This is an open-source Portfolio website template built using TypeScript, Vite, Tailwind CSS, and firebase as the backend database.
 Anyone can use this template to kickstart their web development projects.

 ![Preview](./images/preview.png)